bollebeer/misja-resume/content/projects/samengezond.md

 gedeeld worden met andere partijen waarbij anoniemisatie een grote rol speelde.
 Werkzaamheden: Ontwerpen Azure architectuur; ETL ontwikkelen van API’s en andere bronnen; Resultaat verantwoordelijke;
 Gebruikte technologieën: Azure SQL Database; Azure Data Factory; Azure Blob Storage; Azure Key Vault, Azure Databricks, Azure Functions, Azure Queue Storage

+Samengezond is an initiative of Menzis to stimulate healthy behavior in people.
+They developped an app that stored data in [Dacadoo](https://www.dacadoo.com).
+The data platform had to integrate the app data with other data source like Mailchimp and Typeform in realtime.

+ through a reward system.
+An app was developed for this purpose that supplied data for processing in Dacadoo (Swiss software system).
+This had to be made accessible in a data platform together with information from other data sources such as Mailchimp and Typeform.
+The data platform had to be able to give immediate feedback to users of the app about bonus points and achievements.
+Performance and data volumes were an important consideration here.
+The data had to be shared with other parties in which privacy and security played a major role.
+I was responsible for designing the Azure architecture, develop ETL of the APIs and other resources and was also accountable for the result.
+Azure SQL Database, Azure Data Factory, Azure Blob Storage, Azure Databricks, Azure Functions, Azure Queue Storage